Updated April 2025--Are you curious about seeing Ireland's must-see attractions?

 The church, in the French Gothic style, houses a national shrine to the saint.

-The elaborate shrine encases the saint’s head, with a nearby showcase displaying his shoulder blade and bones.
+The elaborate shrine encases the saint’s preserved head, with a nearby showcase displaying his shoulder blade and bones.
 The exhibition, one of Ireland's must-see attractions, also includes the cell door of Newgate Prison where he spent his last days.

 In 1997, Ireland declared him the country’s patron saint for peace and reconciliation.

-The Curiosity Shop, Malin Head, Co.
-Donegal
+The Curiosity Shop, Malin Head, County Donegal

 Its contents feature a wide variety of interesting items, including old maps, postcards and posters, unusual wine bottle openers, out-of-date coins, plates, and other souvenirs.